zvector/fate/README.md

 A deferral collects potential execution paths, in the form of callbacks, that may be performed later pending the deferral's resolution to a particular outcome.
 Which path is taken is characterized by the deferral's **resolution state**.
 Initially, the deferral is said to be in an _unresolved_ state; at some point in the future, it will irreversibly transition into one of its _resolved substates_.

-Each resolved substate is directly associated with an eponymous **callback queue**, to which consumers of the deferral may add callbacks at any time.
+Each resolved substate is directly associated with an eponymous **callback queue** and **registrar method**, which consumers of the deferral may use to add callbacks at any time.
 However, the deferral will react to a callback addition differently according to its state.
 While in the _unresolved_ state, callbacks are simply stored for later.
-Once a **resolver method** for a particular queue is called, thereby transitioning the deferral to its associated _resolved_ substate, the functions in that queue are executed, and all other queues are emptied.
+Once the corresponding **resolver method** of a particular queue is called, the deferral transitions to its associated _resolved_ substate, the functions in that queue are executed, and all other queues are emptied.
 Thereafter, if new callbacks are added to the queue of the selected substate, they will be executed immediately, while callbacks subsequently added to any of the other queues will be ignored.

 ## Features